Judy Garland: 1947–1950: Last MGM motion pictures

 Thrilled by the huge box-office receipts of Easter Parade, MGM immediately teamed Garland and Astaire in The Barkleys of Broadway.
 During the initial filming, Garland was taking prescription barbiturate sleeping pills along with illicitly obtained pills containing morphine.
 Around this time, she also developed a serious problem with alcohol.
-These issues, in combination with migraine headaches, caused her to miss several shooting days in a row.
+These issues, in combination with migraine headaches, caused her to miss several shoot days in a row.
 After being advised by her doctor that she would be able to work only in four- to five-day increments with extended rest periods in between, MGM executive Arthur Freed made the decision to suspend her on July 18, 1948.
 She was replaced in the film by Ginger Rogers.